zephyrproject-rtos/zephyr/samples/modules/lvgl/demos/README.rst

       A stress test for LVGL.
 It contains a lot of object creation, deletion, animations, styles usage, and so on.
 It can be used if there is any memory corruption during heavy usage or any memory leaks.
 * Widgets
       Shows how the widgets look like out of the box using the built-in material theme.
+* Keypad and encoder
+      Sample for keypad and encoder inputs

 Requirements
 ************